 Security and privacy considerations if schools close

-For those children and young people who may find themselves no longer in school, our learning from the earlier lockdown was that it was often difficult for them to find a space that was private, safe, and free from distractions.
+For those children and young people who, for whatever reason, are unable to attend school, our learning throughout a series of lockdowns was that it was often difficult for them to find a space that was private, safe, and free from distractions.

 When this is the case, young clients may find regular check-ins supportive, providing a way of holding them emotionally between sessions or over lengthy breaks from therapy.